dhh1128/codecraft.co/why-mental-models-matter.md

   - author: dougbert
     date: 2012-11-05 08:43:22
     comment: |
-      wow - "Usability is all about conveying a mental model with minimum effort on the part of the receiver--and then using that model consistently and easily."  and add "on the part of the sender (developer) as well".
+      wow - "Usability is all about conveying a mental model with minimum effort on the part of the receiver &mdash; and then using that model consistently and easily."  and add "on the part of the sender (developer) as well".
   - author: Daniel
     date: 2012-11-05 11:44:36
     comment: |